Calendar billing

 An existing customer has an annual Gold subscription starting January 10th, 2017.

-- If they buy a second annual subscription before February 10th, 2017, it will align to the same January 10th, 2018 renewal
+- A second annual subscription purchased before February 10th, 2017 aligns to the same January 10th, 2018 renewal

-- If they buy a second subscription after February 10th, it will renew one year after its own start date and won't align to the existing subscription
+- A second subscription purchased after February 10th renews one year from its own start date and won't align

 Upgrades and downgrades